FAQs for dealsFollow

-Only Salesforce and HubSpot are supported at the moment.
+Only editing CRM fields for Salesforce and HubSpot CRMS is supported at the moment.

 Why is the total at the top of the tab wrong?

 If you're seeing the total deal value shown at the top of the tab that's different to what you'd expect, check with your tech admin that the CRM field you're using as the deal value in the deal board matches the field set as the currency amount field in your Salesforce integration settings:

 Settings > [CRM] > Import from [CRM] area > Set the [CRM] currency amount field you want to appear as the deal value in Gong.

 Why can I edit fields in Gong that are restricted in Salesforce by validation rules?

 If the edit is valid, you'll see a green success message.
 If your edit isn't allowed, you'll see a red error message, and the deal board field will return to the previous value.

 What happens if my change wasn’t synced to my CRM?

 If we can't sync your change to your CRM, the cell is briefly shown in red, and then you’ll see messaging letting you know what the issue was.

-How soon can I see my change in the CRM?
+How soon can I see a call in the CRM?